 The programme is designed as a thorough introduction to the subjects, at a graduate level, and will be suitable for Fire Safety & Security Consultants, Building Control Officers, Regulators, and other professional persons.

 (Programme above is the revised programme for 2017)

-Dates: This course will return in 2018
+Dates: This course will hopefully return in 2019

 Venue: The University of Edinburgh, King's Buildings